catchupTJC/catchuptjc.github.io/about.md

 2. <a href="http://bsg.tjc.org">TJC Bible Study Guides</a>
 3. <a href="http://mannamagazine.com">Manna Magazine</a>

-Contact us at catchuptjc@gmail.com if you have any ideas to share!</r>
+Contact us at catchuptjc@gmail.com if you have any ideas to share!

 ### More Sermon Notes to share